4 Antiretroviral drugs

 4-21 What is a first-line combination?

-This is the combination of three antiretroviral drugs which are routinely used when patients first start antiretroviral treatment.
-In South Africa the starting combination of antiretroviral drugs consists of two ‘nucs’ plus either a ‘non-nuc’ or a ‘PI’.
+This is the combination of three antiretroviral drugs, which are routinely used when patients first start antiretroviral treatment.
+In South Africa the preferred starting combination of antiretroviral drugs for adolescents and adults consists of two ‘nucs’ plus an ‘II’.
+For children, the starting combinations comprises of two ‘nucs’ plus a ‘non-nuc’, a ‘PI’ or integrase inhibitor (‘II’) depending on age and body weight.

 The first-line combination is the combination of three antiretroviral drugs which is used to start treatment in most children with HIV infection.